Relintai/pandemonium_engine_docs/usage/export/exporting_for_web.md

 The other exported files are served as they are, next to the `.html` file, names unchanged.
 The `.wasm` file is a binary WebAssembly module implementing the engine.
-The `.pck` file is the Godot main pack containing your game.
+The `.pck` file is the Pandemonium main pack containing your game.
 The `.js` file contains start-up code and is used by the `.html` file to access the engine.
 The `.png)` file contains the boot splash image.
 It is not used in the default HTML page, but is included for